A list of famous courageous people who have sacrificed their own comfort and freedom to stand up for principles of human dignity and liberty.

-Helen Keller - Overcame dual disability of deaf blindness to champion the deaf and help improve societies treatment of deaf people.
+Helen Keller (1880-1968) – Overcame the dual disability of deaf-blindness to champion the deaf and helped improve societies treatment of deaf people.

-Moses After escaping from his slavery in Egypt, led his people our of Egypt and across the Red Sea.
+Moses After escaping from his slavery in Egypt led his people out of Egypt and across the Red Sea.

-Thomas Jefferson A key figure in the American revolution and foremost author of the declaration of independence.
+Thomas Jefferson (1743-1826) A key figure in the American revolution and foremost author of the Declaration of Independence.
 Jefferson sought to challenge existing policies on religious tolerance, education and slavery.

-Nelson Mandela.
-Nelson Mandela had the courage to fight against the unjust system of apartheid.
+Nelson Mandela (1918 – 2013) Nelson Mandela had the courage to fight against the unjust system of apartheid.
 For his political activities, he was sentenced to 20 years in prison, but he was released to lead a free South Africa.

-Winston Churchill.
-In 1940, Britain stood, alone against Nazi Germany.
-Some in Britain wanted to seek a deal with Hitler, but Churchill wanted to fight on, and he inspired a country through their darkest hour.
+Winston Churchill (1874 – 1965) In 1940, Britain stood, alone against Nazi Germany.
+Some in Britain wanted to seek a deal with Hitler, but Churchill wanted to fight on, and he inspired Britain through their darkest hour.

-Rosa Parks Refused to give up seat on a bus in Montgomery, Alabama and started a mass protest which led to the end of segregation on public transport.
+Rosa Parks (1913-2005) Refused to give up her seat on a bus in Montgomery, Alabama and started a mass protest which led to the end of segregation on public transport.

 Socrates (469 BC–399 BC) – Greek philosopher.
 Socrates was willing to die for his beliefs.
 Arrested for his philosophic teachings, Socrates was willing to accept death rather than change his opinions and beliefs.
 It is said he calmly accepted his fate.